jandosul/kohana-predis/README.md

 # Kohana module for Predis
 Using redis as session handler.
+Works on kohana 3.2, other versions not tested.

 [Predis](https://github.com/nrk/predis) is an no-install object oriented Redis client library built using PHP5.